 Electrical equipment around fields, such as power lines in the end rows may get overlooked during such a hectic time of year as planting or harvest.
 However, failure to notice overhead power lines can be a deadly oversight.

 Most farmsteads could use a very careful overhead visual inspection of electrical lines.
 The service may no longer meet the proper codes because of the age and/or damage to poles and pole guy wires.
 The sag may have increased over the years, while the height of the machinery being used today may be much higher.
-Utility regulators require power lines to be 18.5 feet or more above the ground to provide adequate clearance.
+Utility regulators require power lines to be 18.5 feet or more above the ground and 16 feet for non-insulated Communication conductors to provide adequate clearance.

 However, today’s farm equipment has a long reach when extended; and even when collapsed for roadway transport, many pieces of equipment may exceed that 18.5-foot height.
 A daily check should be made of where equipment will be moving to ensure that it will clear power lines.
 But don’t take matters into your own hands.
 They may not be as high as they look.
 Never undertake the height measurement of the lines without the on-site help of the utility company officials.
 A good rule is to maintain a 10-foot separation from a power line completely around it, whether you are driving underneath or passing a grain auger near it.